Exhibition Posted Online: Monday, October 4, 2021 at 10 am MT

 Richard W. James’ solo exhibition Artifact will feature his figurative sculptures as well as a series of jars with “traditional” figure studies on the lids.
 These jars are miniature mausoleums, artifacts of something that was.

-Richard is currently an assistant professor of sculpture and ceramics at Texas A&M – Corpus Christi.
-Prior to this, he held artist in resident positions at The Archie Bray Foundation in Helena, MT (2017-2019), Arrowmont School of Arts and Crafts (2016-2017) in Gatlinburg, Tennessee, and Zhenrutang (summer 2015) in Jingdezhen, China.
-Richard received his BFA from the University of Tennessee at Martin in 2001 and his MFA in ceramics from the University of Kansas in 2016, where a portion of his thesis work received the 2016 Sculpture Magazine Outstanding Student Achievement in Contemporary Sculpture Award.
+Richard W. James is currently an Assistant Professor of Ceramics at Miami University in Oxford, Ohio.
+Prior to this, he was an Assistant Professor of Sculpture and Ceramics at Texas A&M, Corpus Christi, and held long-term artist-in-resident positions at The Archie Bray Foundation for the Ceramic Arts in Helena, MT (2017-2019), Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee (2016-2017), and Zhenrutang in Jingdezhen, China (summer 2015).
+Richard received his BFA from the University of Tennessee at Martin in 2001 and his MFA in ceramics from the University of Kansas in 2016, where a portion of his thesis work received the 2016 International Sculpture Center and Sculpture Magazine Outstanding Student Achievement in Contemporary Sculpture Award.
 He was the recipient of the James Renwick Alliance Chrysalis Award (2019) for emerging artist in contemporary craft as well as the Ceramics Monthly Emerging Artist Award (2018).
-He has also written for Ceramics: Art and Perception, Ceramics: Technical and Ceramics Monthly.
-His work is featured in numerous private collections and has exhibited across the country, as well as China and Italy.
+He has written multiple articles for Ceramics: Art and Perception, Ceramics: Technical and Ceramics Monthly.
+His work is featured in numerous private collections, publications, and websites including HI-FRUCTOSE and Glass Tire.
+He continues to exhibit regularly across the country, as well as past exhibits in in China and Italy.

 -Richard W. James